 Interns will acquire research and practical experience in a think tank environment in the nation’s capital.

 The internships can be full time or part time.
 Intern responsibilities include research and administrative assistance for current projects related to Turkish foreign policy and US-Turkey relations.

-Specific duties include assistance with web-based research, data gathering and analysis, conducting literature review, writing research papers, public event planning and follow up.
+Specific duties include assisting with research, data gathering and analysis, conducting literature review, writing research papers, and public event planning, among other things.

-Successful applicants are generally undergraduate and graduate students with a demonstrated interest in political science, international relations, public administration, sociology, anthropology, journalism or mass communications.
+Successful applicants are generally undergraduate and graduate students with a demonstrated interest in political science, international relations, public administration, sociology, anthropology, journalism, or mass communications.

-Note: All internships are unpaid and only those selected for an interview will be contacted.
+All internships are unpaid and only those selected for an interview will be contacted.